Brian Stanley (politician): Political career

-Controversies

 In December 2020, Stanley became embroiled in controversies over a number of tweets, originating with a tweet that referenced the Narrow Water Ambush by the IRA in 1979.
 In response, Stanley offered apologies before deleting his Twitter account and asked for speaking time in Dáil Eireann to address the situation.
 Another tweet made by Stanley about Leo Varadkar was criticised by Micheál Martin, saying the tweet had an "inference[sic] of homophobia."

-Resignation and investigation

 On 12 October 2024, Stanley announced his resignation from Sinn Féin, saying he had been subject to an internal "kangaroo court" following a complaint within the party.
 Sinn Féin later announced that they had referred the complaint to the Gardaí.

 He was re-elected as an independent TD for the Laois constituency at the 2024 general election.